MithrilMan/MithrilShards/docs/example-projects/mithril-shards-example.md

   * `INetworkMessage` implementations of custom messages (payloads) and complex types used within their implementation.
   * `INetworkMessage` and type serializators that serialize classes into a byte representation that can be sent through the network.
   * `INetworkMessage` processors that contain the logic to parse incoming messages and send messages to other peers
-  * plumbing classes like shard class and its setting class
+  * classes like shard class and its setting class that forms the plumbing of our application.
   * custom services used by processors or other internal components like `QuoteService`.